macrocosme/shwirl/shwirl/docs/_build/html/_sources/index.rst.txt

 and shaders developed and implemented in **shwirl** can be found in a full length article by Vohl, Fluke, Barnes & Hassan (Submitted).

+While the software is available for download and ready to visualise data, this is not intended as a full software release just yet.

 **Shwirl** is licensed under the terms of the `(new) BSD license <https://opensource.org/licenses/BSD-3-Clause>`_.

 .. toctree::